 Yes, Larry deserves to be found, and so does Rodney A. Stokley, a 19-year-old who went missing, in 2008.
 For a little town, like Cleveland with a population under 8,000, two people missing, especially two people living only blocks from each other is unusual.
 Also, Larry and Rodney knew each other, which is the case in small towns.
 Rodney went to the store where Larry worked and they also did community service together and Rodney was last seen on Wells Road off Plum Grove Road, near where Larry lived.
 Is it a coincidence or a connection?

 Jerry thinks there’s connection, “When the police finally dig up my brother, they will probably find Rodney’s body next to him,” he said.

-Special K-9 Search and Recovery dogs (cadaver dogs) were brought in to search on March 23, 2009 for Rodney on Easy Street, over a year after he went missing in after receiving a tip.
+Special K-9 Search and Recovery dogs (cadaver dogs) were brought in to search on March 23, 2009 for Rodney on Easy Street, over a year after he went missing after receiving a tip.
 Nothing was found.